manticoresoftware/manticoresearch/manual/Searching/Grouping.md

 | 1657851069130080270 | {"color":"green"} | puma   |
 +---------------------+-------------------+--------+
 ```
-To group the products by color we can just `GROUP BY meta.color` and to show the corresponding group key in the `SELECT` list we can use `GROUPBY()`:
+To group the products by color, we can simply use `GROUP BY meta.color`, and to display the corresponding group key in the `SELECT` list, we can use `GROUPBY()`:

 <!-- intro -->
 ##### Example: